plausible/docs/docs/proxy/guides/cloudflare.md

 ```

 Notice that since the script tag is installed on the same domain as the website itself, there's no need to specify the hostname in `src` and `data-api` attributes.
 A relative path will work just fine.

-Using our extensions such as hash-based routing, page exclusions or outbound link click tracking?
-Change the file name from `script.js` to the script you want to use: `script.hash.js`, `script.exclusions.js` or `script.outbound-links.js`.
-Want to use more than one extension?
-You can chain them like this: `script.hash.exclusions.outbound-links.js`.
-You just need to change the script name in the snippet that you insert into your site, no need to change the code for the worker.